jasp-stats/jasp-desktop/Resources/Help/analyses/ldexponential.md

 - Interval: Select the bounds of the interval to display: Density is highlighted at the lower and upper bounds, the probability is displayed for the specified interval.

 ## Generate and Display Data
 - Variable name: Specify the name of the variable.
-Once filled, creates an empty column in the current data set.
+Once filled, creates a column with samples drawn from the specified distribution in the current data set.
 - Number of samples: Specify the number of samples.
 - Draw samples: Sample from the theoretical distribution.